intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 1. More service-level modeling is needed
     1. Device level modeling needs to be a building block but is not a complete service-level solution
 1. Network configuration needs to be verifiable
-1. Multi-vendor compatibility support is required.
+1. Multi-vendor compatibility support is required
 1. Full coverage of YANG models on all devices is missing
 1. Model translation adaptors may be the best path forward
     1. Likely off-device

 ### Standardization conclusions

 1. More rapid model development procedures are (still) needed
     1. Faster than how the IETF produces (simple) results today (especially models)
     1. New approaches/methods to make it live outside the RFCs should be explored
     1. Need more predictable timelines